shilpakate/HTML5_CSS_PHP_JS/README.md

 # SBPCSC
-I am covering some basics concepts of HTML5 ,Javascript and PHP
+contains  basics programs  of HTML5 ,Javascript and PHP